chuanqisun/blog/src/posts/20250915-procrastination.md

 Sometimes I feel jealous of people who are ignorant of the project management issues.
 They don't have the mental stress from making the impossible trade-offs.
 They just have to suffer a few all-nighters in the end.
 Isn't procrastination a form of information avoidance?
 Similar to people who refuse medical exams to avoid the possibility of finding out they have a terminal illness.
 Such behavior is irrational on the surface, but explainable if we consider the mental burden of knowing.

-Wish I was ignorent enough to procrastinate.
+Wish I was ignorant enough to procrastinate.

 Next week, I'll focus on focus.
 Identify things that are truly worth my time.
 For the rest, do what I can, but I'll try not to be a perfectionist.